 Civita di Bagnoregio

 This little gem of a town is one of the most impressive sights in Italy.
 Civita di Bagnoregio was struck by an earthquake in 17th-century Italy.
 It was so destructive that much of the town fell.
 You can see the remnants here.
 Even Saint Bonaventure’s home, which was built on the edge of the cliff, was also destroyed.
 It is a small town with only a few residents, but the beauty of the area makes it worth visiting.
 You should see it now as erosion continues to destroy the town.

 Castel Gandolfo e Lake Albano

 Albano Lake is a great escape from the heat and can be reached easily by train from Rome.
-It’s worth visiting year round to see Castel Gandolfo.
-This charming, small town overlooks the lake is where the Pope vacations in summer.
+It’s worth visiting year-round to see Castel Gandolfo.
+This charming, small town overlooks the lake where the Pope vacations in summer.

 Viterbo is a spa and town.

 Viterbo, with its Romanesque cathedral and walls dating back to the 11th century, is one of the most well-preserved medieval cities in Italy.
 Aside from the draw of its winding streets and attractions–including the Museo Civico with archaeological finds, Pinacoteca, and botanical garden–the biggest reason to go to Viterbo is its spa.
 These thermal baths have been around since Roman and Etruscan times.
 They are a great place to unwind and relax.

 Cervara di Roma, a medieval town located on top of a mountain in Lazio’s lush Monti Simbruini is unlike any other.
 The Cervara people, who are less than 500, have made Cervara a popular destination for artists.
 They welcome international students and artists to their town and allow them to create sculptures and murals on the stones and walls.
 A visit to Cervara is more than just a scenic view of the surrounding countryside.
 It’s also a tour through an art museum.